-Lisboa is a historic capital, an amalgam of 800 years of cultural influences that mingle with modern trends and life style creating intricate and spectacular contrasts.
-One will discover a major cultural centre blessed with mild, sunny climate, a fascinating melting pot where historic influences such as the rich maritime past are interlaced with modernity .
-Spread across seven hills always opening a window towards the majestic Tagus River.
+Lisboa is a historic capital, an amalgam of 800 years of cultural influences that mingle with modern trends and lifestyles creating intricate and spectacular contrasts.
+Visitors will discover a major cultural centre blessed with a mild, sunny climate, a fascinating melting pot where historic influences such as its rich maritime past are interlaced with modernity.
+Spread across seven hills, the city boasts glorious views across the majestic Tagus River.
+With stylish hotels and well-equipped convention centres, it is just a 1-3 hour flight from most European cities and 5-8 hours from North America.
+Served by major airlines from more than 50 destinations, it offers quick and easy access into the city from the airport.
 Richly captivating, Lisboa invites you!

 Nice’s history was built on sharing, welcoming and inspiration and the city is nowadays one of the major destinations for the international tourist industry.
 Nice is also becoming an innovative, relevant, contemporary, avant-garde city with its eyes on the future.
 More open to the world through its airport - the second largest in France - it bubbles with energy and creativity.
 It is also home to cutting-edge medical research with the University Hospital of Nice (CHU) and Pasteur 2, bringing together a hospital, a research centre and a university campus – with a huge auditorium to round off the meeting facilities.
 Finally, Nice is a city dedicated to sustainability through the development of an ecological transport network – dedicated buses and new generation trams – and ongoing projects like the Eco-Valley with a future 75,000 sqm exhibition and congress centre.